KamadoTanjiro-beep/Smart-Aquarium-V2.0/README.md

 For DS3231 Library use https://github.com/NorthernWidget/DS3231/releases

 Rest of the libraries can be downloaded within Arduino IDE Libraries Manager, and some of them are already included.
-Please google for "how-to" if you cannot figure it out.
+Please google for "how-to" if you cannot figure it out

 Please add http://arduino.esp8266.com/stable/package_esp8266com_index.json in File --> Preferences --> Additional Boards Manager URLs to get support for all ESP Boards.